-Is A Shemagh A Part Of Your Travel Go Bag?
+A Shemagh as Part of Your Travel Go Bag

-Ever since I was a child I recall using a bandana to cover my face while riding my dirtbike on the trail.
-Our bike trails were extremely dry and dusty, without a barrier to cover our faces… We would be tasting dirt for well over a week.
+Ever since I was a child, I recalled using a bandana to cover my face while riding my dirtbike on the trail.
+Our bike trails were extremely dry and dusty, without a barrier to cover our faces.
+We would be tasting dirt for well over a week.
 Luckily, bandanas or handkerchiefs were easy to come by in most households.
-They were inexpensive and our moms didn’t seem to mind when we borrowed these pieces of cloth; Indefinitely! 😉
+They were inexpensive and our moms didn’t seem to mind when we borrowed these pieces of cloth — indefinitely!

-Getting back to the Corps… One day we were hanging out in our barracks when a fellow grunt handed me a piece of cloth that resembled a huge bandana.
+Getting back to the Corps, one day, we were hanging out in our barracks when a fellow grunt handed me a piece of cloth that resembled a huge bandana.
 I immediately thought about my days as a young child, jumping obstacles on the bike trail.
 A few of the guys also chimed in with their bandana wearing stories.
-But when we were done cackling, I was told that this was not a bandana nor a handkerchief… It was a shemagh!
+But when we were done cackling, I was told that this was not a bandana nor a handkerchief.
+It was a shemagh tactical scarf!

 I would like to share with you a few of the reasons that I feel everyone should have a shemagh in their preparedness kit(s).
-This list is by no means, all inclusive… But I will present a few key ideas that will, hopefully, spark your interest in adding a shemagh to your preparedness kit.
+This list is by no means, all inclusive.
+I will present a few key ideas that will, hopefully, spark your interest in adding a shemagh to your preparedness kit.
+Let’s get started!

 By having a shemagh as part of your kit, you are adding a great first aid resource.
 A shemagh can be fashioned into cravats for splinting broken bones.
 It can also be used as a sling in order to immobilize fractures and dislocations.
 I have even seen shemaghs used as tourniquets when no other options were available.

 Keep in mind that just like rope, we want to keep our shemagh intact for as long as possible.
 If you need to cut up your shemagh for first aid purposes, make sure that it is the only viable solution.
-Once your shemagh is cut up into pieces, it’s multi purpose ability greatly diminishes.
-But when it comes to first aid… Stabilizing the victim is always the priority.
+Once your shemagh is cut up into pieces, it’s multi-purpose ability greatly diminishes.
+When it comes to first aid, stabilizing the victim is always the priority.

 I will come upon a stream and soak two shemaghs in it.
 I ring them out but still keep the shemaghs relatively saturated.
 Then, I fashion one of the shemaghs around Bruno’s torso and another around my neck.
 We can both feel our bodies cool down in mere seconds and the feeling usually lasts approximately 30 minutes.
-Not only did Bruno and I get some much needed rest and relaxation from our quick break but we also minimized out stoppage time which kept our mission at hand… On schedule!
+Not only did Bruno and I get some much-needed rest and relaxation from our quick break, but we also minimized out stoppage time which kept our mission at hand and on schedule!

 The are many different ways to use the shemagh as a disguise.
 You may choose to wrap it around your head and face or you can just place it under your hat.
 When the sun sets, you can easily use it to break up your silhouette when you are in a spotter or sniper capacity.
 The shemagh has pores so you can usually affix shrubs, branches, leaves and other vegetation found in your immediate environment.
 Keep in mind that this may render your shemagh useless for future applications.